Toucan-Sam/Apps/README.md

 * [Google Music Desktop Player](https://www.googleplaymusicdesktopplayer.com/) - If you subscribe (or even use) Google Music, this is a godsend.
 Google Music without a browser.
 Sort of.
 * [NZBGet](https://nzbget.net/) - If you know what an NZB is you want this.
 If you don't, nothing to see here.
 * [µTorrent](http://www.utorrent.com/) - My preferred torrent client (for Windows), though I don't use torrents much anymore. **Pro-tip:** Use the link below. µTorrent is not what it used to be unfortunately.
 * [Pimp My µTorrent](https://clips.twitch.tv/NastyGoodBobaChocolateRain) - Removes the annoying ads in µTorrent.
+Saves you $5/year which shouldn't even be a thing.
 Nothing to install.
 Just visit the website, click the button.

 ## Network
 * [Private Internet Access](https://www.privateinternetaccess.com/) - An absolutely excellent and easy to use VPN service.
 It's not cheap but there are often good deals (Google for coupons!).
 Works on Windows, Mac, Android, iPhone, and Linux.